 Legislative focus is on areas such as discrimination, working hours, data protection, and recruitment, redundancy and dismissal.

-You'll need to be friendly but remain professional, be adaptable and have great communication skills to succeed in this type of law.
+You'll need to be friendly and professional, be adaptable and have great communication skills to succeed in this type of law.

-Scientific knowledge and good analytical skills are needed to complete work in this area of law.
+Scientific knowledge and good analytical skills are needed.

 Equity and trusts